 The process of getting a job—finding the right position, crafting a resume and cover letter, applying, interviewing—is daunting for most people, and it’s no less daunting during our current pandemic.

-Which is why it’s understandable that many people often overlook one of the most critical parts of the interview process: the email you send to the prospective employer after you’ve interviewed.
+Which is why it’s understandable that many people often overlook one of the most critical parts of the interview process: the thank you letter email you send to the prospective employer after you’ve interviewed.

 Why You Must Send a Follow-Up Email

 Some people might think that they’ve said all they’ve wanted to say in the interview and a thank you email is unnecessary or a mere nicety.
 But the truth is that employers expect these emails, and perhaps more importantly, a follow-up email can increase the odds you get hired.

 You show them you care about the role.
 This might seem self-evident, but employers know that it takes time and energy to craft a thoughtful, compelling follow-up email.

 You can restate your core messages of how you will add value to the company.
 This is perhaps the most significant reason to send a follow-up email.
 Most people’s memories aren’t very good‚ so regardless of how effective you were in the interview, it’s helpful to remind hirers of your key strengths and how those strengths would positively impact the company.

 You can add a new idea that you developed from the interview process.
 While it’s important to keep the follow-up email relatively concise, it’s a great opportunity to add something new, particularly something you learned during the interview.

 On the surface, a follow-up email seems relatively easy to produce.
 You just need to create a neutral message that politely conveys your gratitude and makes clear that you are available for any further questions, right?